noarche/Noisy/README.md

  Depth

- `how many links to click before moving to next domain`
+ `Set maximum links to click while staying on the same domain.
+A random number in between 1 and the number provided will be used.`

  Config loads config.json